onja-org/w2_tailwind_typography_lab/lab/README.md

 - Use browser DevTools to simulate different devices
 - Test on real devices if possible
 - Check readability, hierarchy, and accessibility
+- Verify by running `npm test` to check if your tasks pass

 ## 🚀 Advanced Challenges